mmore500/waves/blog/_posts/2021-08-20-Aria-Lanea-Blog.md

 One way to organize the system of dependencies is to "levelize" the code your working with.
 Levelizing is the process of organizing the files in a project based on the *scaffolding* of dependencies.
 For example, files at level 0 have no dependencies.
 A level one file will depend on one or many files of level 0, a level two file will depend on one or many level one files, and so on.
 Levelization is be a great tool to help understand how a large code base is organized.

 In our case, Austin used the levelization of MABE2 to decide which files we should begin testing.
-We've included his visualization below.

-[ include his levelization here ]

 One important thing to note about this levelization is that MABE2 has a library of third-party dependencies that are used throughout the source code, including [Empirical](https://empirical.readthedocs.io/en/latest/index.html).
 We worked under the assumption that all of these third-party resources were working correctly, and thus any error we found was occurring from within MABE2.